sigoden/llm-functions/README.md

 ## Writing Your Own Functions

-The project supports write functions in bash/js/python.
+You can write functions in bash/javascript/python.

+`llm-functions` will automatic generate function declarations from comments.
+Refer to `demo_tool.{sh,js,py}` for examples of how to use comments for autogeneration of declarations.

 ### Bash